 Unlawful Imprisonment is a crime that often gets charged in domestic violence situations in Arizona.
 Pursuant to Arizona Revised Statutes § 13-1303, unlawful imprisonment is committed by knowingly restraining another person.
 Restraint doesn’t require an actual physical hold, but rather is broadly defined as restricting another person’s movements without consent, without legal authority, and in a manner, which interferes substantially with that person’s liberty.
 If the restraint was done to either a child less than 18 years old, an incompetent person without their lawful custodian’s acquiescence, or with physical force, intimidation, or deception, then it is presumed to be done without consent.

-Under Arizona law, this means that simply standing in a doorway blocking an exit could constitute Unlawful Imprisonment.
+Under Arizona law, something as simple and seemingly harmless as standing in a doorway blocking an exit could constitute Unlawful Imprisonment.
+Our Phoenix criminal defense attorneys work diligently to help you contest a charge of Unlawful Imprisonment.

 There are two statutory defenses provided for Unlawful Imprisonment: